Skene duct cysts are retention cysts that form secondary to inflammatory obstruction of the paraurethral ducts (Skene ducts) in females.

 Treatment and prognosis

-Large, symptomatic cysts warrant surgical excision or marsupialisation, usually with excellent outcome.
-May also require drainage or excision in the presence of superimposed infection.
+Large, symptomatic cysts may warrant surgical excision or marsupialisation, usually with excellent outcome.
+Large cysts may also require drainage or excision in the presence of superimposed infection.

 General considerations include:

 - tend to be midurethral in location versus skene gland cysts, which are located near the external urethral meatus